suncoast-devs/handbook/lessons/cs-files-reading-and-writing/index.md

 Before we can write to the file we have to tell the code what file we want to write to.
 For this we will use a new object named `StreamWriter`.
-The purpose of the `StreamWriter` is to accept information and send it to a destination.
+The purpose of the `StreamWriter` is to accept information and sends it to a destination.
 Since eventually we may be writing a large amount of information the `StreamWriter` can process the information from our code and into the file in a flow, like water running in a stream.
 We simply need to tell it where the output goes, in